Your Recourse, My Loss? Algorithmic Recourse under Shared Constraints: Discussion

 \section{Discussion}

-Our experiments demonstrate that welfare losses emerge immediately in multi-agent settings when seekers independently apply to providers with fixed, randomly assigned capacities even in a simple two-dimensional setting.
+Our experiments show that welfare losses arise immediately in multi-agent settings when seekers apply independently under fixed, random capacities, even in low-dimensional feature spaces (e.g., the Two-Moon dataset).
 However, these losses can be substantially reduced with minimal system-level intervention.
-When total system capacity matches the number of seekers, a single pass of \Cref{alg:optimal_capacity} restores the full social welfare, recovering most of the centralized optimum.
+When total system capacity matches the number of seekers, a single pass of \Cref{alg:optimal_capacity} restores the full social welfare.
 This suggests that most of the efficiency gap stems not from resource scarcity but from poor allocation.
 Moreover, introducing a modest penalty for deviating from the initial capacity distribution (\Cref{equ:third_optimization}) had little impact on overall performance.
-This indicates that near-optimal outcomes are achievable through small, targeted adjustments, supporting the practical feasibility of implementation in real-world systems.
+This indicates that near-optimal outcomes are achievable through small, targeted adjustments, supporting practical deployment.

 The results also highlight the importance of model diversity.
-Providers whose classifiers align well with the geometry of a particular sub-population accrue many high-weight edges.
+Providers whose classifiers align well with the underlying feature distribution of a particular sub-population accrue many high-weight edges.
 Directing additional capacity to such specialists both increases overall welfare and improves individual actionability.
 In contrast, giving every provider the same capacity can waste resources on providers that do not add much value.

-The third optimization \Cref{equ:third_optimization} introduced in \Cref{sec:3.1} subsumes the previous two as special cases through the choice of the penalty coefficient \(\beta_j\).
-When \(\beta_j = 0\quad\forall j\), the penalty term disappears, and the optimization reduces to maximizing social welfare without regard for deviations from the initial capacity vector \(\hat{k}\); this is equivalent to the \Cref{equ:second_optimization}, which computes the matching under best distribution of capacities.
-Conversely, when \(\beta_i \to \infty \quad \forall j\), any deviation \(\Delta k_j\) from the initial capacity incurs an infinite cost, effectively forcing \(\Delta k_j = 0\) for all providers.
-This constraint recovers the \Cref{equ:first-optimization}, which maximizes welfare subject to fixed initial capacities.
-Thus, the parameter \(\beta_j\) enables interpolation between these two extremes, offering a flexible mechanism to balance social welfare against capacity adjustments.